Principle of Operation

 Transmitters convert the measurement parameter (rotation, resistance, etc.) to an electrical signal for transmission over an instrumentation field bus or communications loop.
 Most transmitters use an incremental or absolute encoder with either brush, optical, magnetic or the latest capacitive sensors.

-Incremental encoders count steps up or down to find level and then store the information in memory (think of it as a digital watch).
+Incremental encoders count steps up or down to find level and then store the information in memory.
 A power loss can causes the transmitter to forget where it is, so recalibration or a battery backup may be required.
-Absolute encoders count the absolute position on the encoder disc to find level (think of it as an analog watch).
+Absolute encoders count the absolute position on the encoder disc to find level.
 After a power loss the encoder knows where it is, so no battery backup and no recalibration is required.

-Brush sensors make contact with the encoder disc causing the encoder to wear down over time (every 5-8 years) and brushes may “feather”, which will affect the accuracy or reading.
+Brush sensors make contact with the encoder disc causing the encoder to wear down over time and brushes may “feather”, which will affect the accuracy or reading.
+Brush sensors need replacing every 5-8 years.
 Optical sensors, either linear or reflective, do not make contact with the encoder disc.
 Sunlight may affect calibration (except with infrared sensors) and photo-etched (painted) discs may fade, affecting the reliability and accuracy of the reading.
-The latest capacitive sensors provide the most accurate output to date.
+Varec's 2920 FTT uses the latest capacitive sensors with gold plated etched discs to provide maintenance free operation with the most accurate output to on the market to date.